developer-portal/content/tech/database/mongodb/about.md

 # MongoDB

-MongoDB is a free and open source database and uses a document-oriented data model.
+MongoDB is a database that uses a document-oriented data model and used to be free and open source.

 ## Security